-- 4.45 Lancashire County Council the Lead Local Flood Authority have produced Pre Application Advice for Surface Water and Sustainable Drainage Systems Lead local flood authority planning advice service for surface water and sustainable drainage - Lancashire County Council - 4.46 Applicants for planning permission can seek advice from the Lead Local Flood Authority regarding their major development proposals for surface water and sustainable drainage systems.
+- 4.45 Lancashire County Council the Lead Local Flood Authority have a Surface Water Planning Advice Service - 4.46 Applicants for planning permission should seek advice from the Lead Local Flood Authority regarding their major development proposals for surface water and sustainable drainage systems.
 The benefits to accessing up-to-date advice regarding surface water and sustainable drainage systems include: Relevant, accurate up-to-date advice regarding surface water and sustainable drainage systems, feedback on indicative proposals, reduced likelihood of surface water and or sustainable drainage issues that could potentially affect the planning application.
+Applicants should complete the Sustainable Drainage Systems SuDS pro-forma, the pro-forma and guidance on how to complete it can be found on the LLFA website.